Neuer Marstall: History

-During the November Revolution of 1918 the People's Navy Division (Volksmarinedivision) was stationed in the building, leading to the Christmas Crisis.
-On the establishment of the Weimar Republic the Neuer Marstell became the Berlin City Library and the old horse stables in the Spree wing were converted into a book depository.
+During the November Revolution of 1918 the People's Navy Division (Volksmarinedivision) was stationed in the building during the 1918 Christmas crisis, which involved fighting that cost 67 lives.
+On the establishment of the Weimar Republic, the Neuer Marstall became the Berlin City Library and the old horse stables in the Spree wing were converted into a book depository.

 After World War II the complex was mainly a ruin.
 It was partly repaired by the East Berlin government from 1950–54 and then further restored in 1961–65.
 The triangular gable and sculptural details on the Palace facade were replaced with an attic, resulting in a simplified appearance.
 The elaborate gable on the Spree side with the Horse Tamers sculpture group remained.
 During this period the building served as an exhibition space for the Akademie der Künste der DDR.
 In 1988, two bronze reliefs were installed in the large corner niches on the Palace Square facade on the 70th anniversary of the November Revolution.

 Current use

 After German reunification in 1990 and renovations in 2005, the building became home to the Hanns Eisler Academy of Music, one of Europe's most prestigious conservatories.
 More renovation work saw a cleaned and restored facade facing Palace Square (Schloßplatz).
-The Berlin Senate Department for Urban Development estimates that the Neuer Marstell will again achieve reasonable architectural appearance in relation to Palace Square after completion of more restoration and the reconstruction of the Berlin City Palace.
+The Berlin Senate Department for Urban Development estimates that the Neuer Marstall will again achieve reasonable architectural appearance in relation to Palace Square after completion of more restoration and the reconstruction of the Berlin Palace.